A Proximal DC Algorithm for Sample Average Approximation of Chance Constrained Programming: Experimental Results

 \subsection{Probabilistic Transportation Problem with Non-Convex Objective}

 In this subsection, we consider a probabilistic version of the classical transportation problem with a non-convex objective function, which has been studied in \cite{bai2021augmented,dentcheva2013regularization}.
-In particular, the setting of this problem is exactly the same as that in \Cref{subsec:exp ptp} except for the objective function.
+This problem is to minimize the transportation cost of delivering products from $n$ suppliers to $m$ customers.
+The customer demands are random and the $j$-th customer's demand is represented by a random variable $\xi_j$ for each $j \in \{1,\dots,m\}$.
+The $i$-th supplier has a limited production capacity $\theta_i \in \R_+$ for each $i \in \{1,\dots,n\}$.
+The cost of shipping a unit of product from supplier $i \in \{1,\dots,n\}$ to customer $j \in \{1,\dots,m\}$ is $c_{ij} \in \R_+$.
+Suppose that the shipment quantities are required to be determined before the customer demands are known.
+Let $x_{ij}$ denote the amount of shipment delivered from supplier $i \in \{1,\dots,n\}$ to customer $j \in \{1,\dots,m\}$.
 Here, we assume that the transportation cost from supplier $i$ to customer $j$ consists of the normal cost $c_{ij}x_{ij}$ and cost discount $a_{i j} x_{i j}^2 \left(a_{i j}<0\right)$.
 Consequently, this problem can be formulated as